 Elsewhere, wooden crates, hessian sacks and hanging racks are also all great options.

-Natural stone flooring (sealed properly), porcelain and ceramic are all good options.
+Natural stone flooring porcelain and ceramic tiles are all brilliant options — look for non-slip versions too

-A pantry with sliding doors makes perfect sense in every style and size of kitchen, saving space and adding a stylish finish.
+A pantry with sliding doors makes perfect sense in every style and size of kitchen but can be a particularly good option for those after small kitchen ideas.

 If you are designing your new kitchen from scratch you might like to consider pocket doors that disappear into the walls entirely, or perhaps those aiming for a more classic look would find barn-style sliding doors more fitting.